DataChefHQ/aws-data-landing-zone/API.md

 Defaults.defaultVpcClassB3Private3Public(thirdOctetMask: number, region: Region)
 ```

-Creates a Default VPC configuration with 3 private and 3 public subnets.
+Creates a VPC configuration with 2 route tables, one used as public and the other private, each with 3 subnets.

 Each subnet has a /19 CIDR block.
 The VPC CIDR is `10.${thirdOctetMask}.0.0/16`
+There will be remaining space:
+  - 10.x.192.0/19
+  - 10.x.224.0/19

 ###### `thirdOctetMask`<sup>Required</sup> <a name="thirdOctetMask" id="@DataChefHQ/data-landing-zone.Defaults.defaultVpcClassB3Private3Public.parameter.thirdOctetMask"></a>